coverclock/com-diag-hazer/README.md

     rover tumbleweed.test:tumbleweed &
     peruse rover err# Control-C to exit upon seeing "Ready". peruse rover out

+The rover can also be run as an uncorrected mobile unit, basically a receiver that doesn't support Differential GNSS..
+(It might be a good idea to power cycle the F9P before changing from rover to mobile; some of the rover configuration seems to be sticky.)

+    cd ~/src/com-diag-hazer/Hazer
+    . out/host/bin/setup
+    # Power cycle the F9P if previously configured for corrections.
+    mobile &
+    peruse mobile err# Control-C to exit upon seeing "Ready". peruse mobile out

 Note that the actual IP address of neither the base nor the rover need be known.
 This is important because the rover (and sometimes the base)